-The results of the Group for the year ended 31 December 2013 are set out in the consolidated statement of comprehensive income on page 8 of the consolidated financial statements.
+The results of the Group for the year ended 31 December 2014 are set out in the consolidated statement of profit or loss and other comprehensive income on page 8 to the consolidated financial statements.

-The profit for the year attributable to the owners of the Company amounted to USD 236 032 thousand (2012: USD 225 448 thousand) which the Board of Directors recommends to be transferred to the revenue reserve.
+The loss for the year attributable to the owners of the Company amounted to USD 26 103 thousand (2013 profit: USD 236 032 thousand) which the Board of Directors recommends to be transferred to the revenue reserve.